 What should I avoid while taking acetaminophen and hydrocodone?

-This medication may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how Lorcet will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 Lorcet side effects